The site where George Floyd was murdered is now an Intersection of Hope

 Youth Community Engagement and Placemaking.
 Immediately following George Floyd’s murder, a concerned neighbor made a daily commitment to ensuring youth and children had safe, engaging and productive activities available.
 These activities helped young people feel secure in the midst of the crisis and trauma of all that was happening around them.

-More than a year later they're still going (and growing) strong.
+Almost two years later they're still going (and growing) strong.
 Youth from Powderhorn Park, Central, Bryant and Bancroft are stewarding the natural resources of the community, growing veggies & making fresh foods available, beautifying alleyways, engaging in skill-building work - and having fun!
 Each and every day.

 Please consider donating; your one-time donation or a monthly, recurring donation $15 or more will help ensure we are able to continue serving families and youth in South Minneapolis.